AntonioMerendaz/MedtouchApps/README.md

 ### iOS Applications

-Most of these where built using Objective-C and some use Swift
+Most of these were built using Objective-C and some use Swift

 <img align="left" src="icons/Icon_CodeBlue_60.png"><b>Code Blue</b><br>Markdown magic uses comment blocks in markdown files to automatically sync or transform its contents.